ainfosec/FISSURE/docs/RTD/pages/development.rst

    $ cd ~/FISSURE/docs/RTD
    $ make clean && make html

+The updated html pages will be found in the ``./docs/RTD/_build/html/pages/`` folder.
+It is helpful when suggesting changes to the developers or when making pull requests to share the updated text snippets or the .rst files located in ``./docs/RTD/pages/`` in their entirety.

 **Git**

-To add a new git submodule for repositories like GNU Radio out-of-tree modules:
+To submit changes for FISSURE, clone the git repository with the SSH address to avoid errors when doing a push later on.
+Generate an SSH key and add it to your GitHub access settings by following the installation instructions.

+FISSURE contains many git submodules linked to online repositories for downloading GNU Radio out-of-tree modules.
+To add a new git submodule to the FISSURE git project the following command is needed:

 .. code-block:: console

    $ git submodule add -b maint-3.8 https://github.com/someone/gr-something.git ./Custom_Blocks/maint-3.8/gr-something

-To submit changes for FISSURE, clone the git repository with the SSH address to avoid errors when doing a push later on.
-Generate an SSH key and add it to your GitHub access settings.
+To copy git submodules in bulk from one project to another the following steps can be performed, but keep in mind it may be easier to add them individually with the command listed above to avoid errors with more complicated project configurations.

+1. Get rid of the files in each OOT module folder except .git
+2. Copy the modules folder ``.git/``
+3. Copy the submodule lines in ``.git/config``
+4. Copy the submodule lines in ``.gitmodules``

 **Qt Designer**

+Qt Designer is used to edit the GUI widgets for the Dashboard and other windows.
+Existing examples of widgets used with other features can be an excellent guide when making edits for the first time.
+An important note to recognize is the start of the object name is linked to the style sheets.
+Styling was removed from the .ui file because it takes precedence over applying changes through the style sheets/View menu items.
+Refer to the style sheets section below and the .css files in the  ``./UI/Style_Sheets/`` folder for examples of global and specific styling assignments for widgets.

 Python2 branch: